Rheumatoid arthritis

 Keeping active is good for your mental health too.

 Be as active as you feel you can.
 Even if you can’t manage to exercise regularly, sitting down less often is good for your body.
-Doing some exercises while you’re sitting in a chair will help to get you moving again.
+You can even do some exercises while you’re sitting in a chair to help get moving again.

 It’s important to choose the right activity for you.
 If you overdo it, you may feel achy and sore but you should be fine to carry on again after a day’s rest.